 has proven useful because it can help people with Asperger to perceive and communicate emotional content efficiently.
 Cognitive Therapy as well as elements from Psychodrama can teach individuals and couples better communication skills in a personal environment as well as professional life.

-For information on fees and a first appointment, please email:
+For information on fees and a first appointment, please call 1300 798 598 or email: